Announcing Tithe.ly Giving Statements: An Updated Feature to Tackle Year-End Giving

 Most of them make a donation online or with their mobile device.

-Make it easy for people to donate to your church during the week by including a giving button on your church’s website.
+Make it easy for people to donate to your church during the week by including a donation button on your church’s donation page.
 Many churches find it helpful to add a clickable “Give Now” button in the primary navigation bar of their website.

-For examples, be sure to scroll below to see how many churches include an eye-catching giving button on their website.
+For examples, make sure to scroll below to see how many churches include an eye-catching donation button on their website.

 Regardless of where you add a button to promote giving, be sure to highlight it in some way to create awareness.